All Episodes

 Every four years, every presidential race, they question the patriotism of the Democrat candidate.

-The uh the Democrat presidential candidates have sought to turn over our foreign policy decisions To a bunch of people in Europe.
+Well, the last one, three, 2000, 2004, 2008, the Democrat presidential candidates have sought to turn over our foreign policy decisions to a bunch of people in Europe.

-They run around Obama to this day as running around ripping his own country.
+Obama to this day is running around ripping his own country.

 It's not what it once was.